-- Grade 3-8 Math = $\frac{59\%}{57\%}$ of students Proficient or Better - Grade 3-8 ELA = $\frac{65\%}{59\%}$ of students Proficient or Better - High School Math = $\frac{46\%}{47\%}$ of students Proficient or Better - High School ELA = $\frac{39\%}{53\%}$ of students Proficient or Better
+- Grade 3-8 Math = 57% of students Proficient or Better - Grade 3-8 ELA = 59% of students Proficient or Better - High School Math = 47% of students Proficient or Better - High School ELA = 53% of students Proficient or Better

 These goals are ambitious because every Wyoming school will have to perform as well or better than the schools that were performing among the top 35% in the baseline year.
-The baseline data for the grades 3-8 goals are is based on students' performance on Wyoming's statewide assessment in 2016-17 2017-18.
-The baseline data for the high school goals are based on 11th grade students' performance on ACT assessment in 2016-17.
-A proficient score on the ACT is 21 for math and 23 for reading.
+The baseline data is based on students' performance on Wyoming's statewide assessment in 2017-18.

-For each subgroup, all Wyoming schools will perform as well or better than a school that performed at or above the $80^{th}$ percentile in ELA and math during the baseline year ( $\frac{2016-17}{2017-18}$ ) within 15 years.
+For each subgroup, all Wyoming schools will perform as well or better than a school that performed at or above the 80th percentile in ELA and math during the baseline year (2017-18) within 15 years.
 The long-term goals for each Subgroup are included in Appendix A.

 For the Subgroups, all Wyoming schools that meet the minimum n for each subgroup will have to perform as well or better than the schools that were performing among the top 20% in the baseline year.

-The baseline data for the grades 3-8 goals are is based on students' performance on Wyoming's statewide assessment in 2016-17 2017-18.
-The baseline data for the high school goals are based on 11th grade students' performance on ACT assessment in 2016-17.
-A proficient score on the ACT is 21 for math and 23 for reading.
+The baseline data is based on students' performance on Wyoming's statewide assessment in 2017-18.